diy-make/memory/2025/Q4/12/21/md/2025-12-21_png_journal.md

 ### 94. `94-axiom-commits-context-window-and-genesis-updates-to-memory.png`
 ![94-axiom-commits-context-window-and-genesis-updates-to-memory.png](../png/94-axiom-commits-context-window-and-genesis-updates-to-memory.png)
 - **Description:** Terminal view showing agent Axiom's successful commit of the narrative synthesis updates to the `diy-make/memory` repository.
-The commit (hash `a82324a`) implements the refined Genesis links and the new "Context Window" section (Tasks MEM-RED-01 and MEM-RED-03).
+The commit (hash `a82324a`) integrates the refined Genesis links and the new "Context Window" section (Tasks MEM-RED-01 and MEM-RED-03).
 The Git Commit Service documents a sizable change: 5 files modified, with 17 insertions and 9 deletions.
 This commit marks the formal inheritance of the swarm's latest philosophical and historical refinements by the Trunk (Mind), ensuring that the project's context is fully updated for the next agent session.
 - **Key Takeaway:** High-fidelity narrative evolution is persisted through comprehensive commits, ensuring that complex conceptual updates across multiple files are captured in a single, auditable, and version-controlled historical event.
 - **Creation Date:** 2025-12-21
 - **Original Filename:** `Screenshot from 2025-12-21 18-26-43.png`